pre-commit/pre-commit.com/.github/pull_request_template.md

   * `script`
   * `docker`
   * `docker_image`
-- [ ] does not contain "pre-commit" in the name
+- [ ] does not contain "pre-commit" in the name (as that is reserved for officially associated hooks)